Need stress relief? Try the 4 A''s

 - Communicate your feelings openly.
 Remember to use "I" statements, as in, "I feel frustrated by shorter deadlines and a heavier workload.
 Is there something we can do to balance things out?"

 - Manage your time better.
 Lump together similar tasks — group your phone calls, car errands and computer-related tasks.
 The reward of increased efficiency will be extra time.

 - Talk with someone.
-You may not be able to change a frustrating situation, but that doesn't mean your feelings aren't legitimate.
+You may not be able to change a frustrating situation, but that doesn''t mean your feelings aren''t legitimate.
 Phone or schedule a coffee break with an understanding friend.
-You may feel better after talking it out.
+You''ll feel better after talking it out.

 - Forgive.
 It takes energy to be angry.
 Forgiving may take practice, but by doing so you will free yourself from burning more negative energy.
 Why stew in your anger when you could shrug and move on?

 - Practice positive self-talk.
-It's easy to lose objectivity when you're stressed.
-One negative thought can lead to another, and soon you've created a mental avalanche.
+It''s easy to lose objectivity when you''re stressed.
+One negative thought can lead to another, and soon you''ve created a mental avalanche.
 Be positive.
-Instead of thinking, "I am horrible with money, and I will never be able to control my finances," try this: "I made a mistake with my money, but I'm resilient.
-I'll get through it."
+Instead of thinking, "I am horrible with money and will never be able to control my finances," try this: "I made a mistake with my money, but I am resilient.
+I''ll get through it."

 - Learn from your mistakes.
 There is value in recognizing a "teachable moment."
-You can't change the fact that procrastination hurt your performance, but you can make sure you set aside more time in the future.
+You can''t change the fact that procrastination hurt your performance, but you can make sure you allot more time in the future.

 - Adjust your standards.
 Do you need to vacuum and dust twice a week?
 Would macaroni and cheese be an unthinkable substitute for homemade lasagna?
 Redefine success and stop striving for perfection, and you may operate with a little less guilt and frustration.